ivoyager/ivoyager-changelogs/README.md

 * Improved distance selection when moving BCamera between bodies of different sizes.
 ### API-Breaking Changes
 * Removed Global.scale (superseded by UnitDefs.METER).
 There may be other API breakages related to the units/scaling overhaul.
 * All imported data table access is different.
-See class TableHelper for how to get data from row/column identifiers.
-Global.tables & Global.table_types were replaced by Global.table_data, Global.table_fields & Global.table_rows.
+See class TableHelper (program_refs/table_helper.gd) for how to get data from row/column identifiers.
+Global.tables & Global.table_types were replaced by Global.table_data, Global.table_fields, Global.table_data_types & Global.table_rows.
 * Changed Global.enums.
 It was a dictionary.
 It now holds a reference to the actual Enums static class.
 The reason we have a reference in Global is so you can extend Enums class (with your own enums) and set Global.enums to it. (program_refs/table_helper.gd uses this.)
 * Renamed Global.objects -> Global.program.
 (This holds single instance program_nodes & program_refs.)
 * ~~Renamed Global.time_array -> Global.time_date~~ Global.time_array superceded; see Global.times, Global.date, Global.clock above.